ExFace/Core/Docs/Installation/Configure_metamodel_DB.md

 ## Microsoft SQL Server

-To install the workbench on MS SQL Server you will need to create a table
+**NOTE:** to install the model DB on SQL server your MUST enable the [sqlsrv PHP extension](https://github.com/microsoft/msphpsql/releases) before you start the installer!
+The extension MUST be enabled for the command line too.

+Also make sure, the Microsoft ODBC drivers are installed.

 ```
 {